Diversity in aged care

 - Aboriginal and/or Torres Strait Islander people (with a particular focus on people living in urban areas)

 - people who are homeless or at risk of becoming homeless

-The Royal Commission will explore how an aged care system can be designed to meet the needs of all people, including those from diverse backgrounds.
+The Royal Commission explored how an aged care system can be designed to meet the needs of all people, including those from diverse backgrounds.

-Applications for leave to appear at the public hearing from anyone who considers that they have a direct and substantial interest in the public hearing must be received by 5pm (ACST) on Friday 27 September 2019.
+- Applications for leave to appear at the public hearing closed 5pm (ACST) on Friday 27 September 2019.

 If you are having difficulty viewing any of the documents on this page, or require an accessible format, please email ACRCenquiries@royalcommission.gov.au.